“This is so much better than I expected,” I kept thinking, “Singapore must have changed in the last four years.” Or had I?

-As you view the artworks here, whether it’s the peaceful depictions of local village life in the 19th century, or the contemporary work critiquing the dictatorships and commercialism of more recent times, think about how the art makes you feel.
+As you view the artworks here, think about how the art makes you feel, whether it’s the peaceful depictions of local village life in the 19th century, or the contemporary work critiquing the dictatorships and commercialism of more recent times.
 Personally, I was struck by how universal the themes were and how artists have been gaining inspiration from the same subjects for centuries, even if the style might be slightly different.
 As Chen Chong Swee says: “Art is a part of life.
 It cannot exist in isolation from real life.”
 Thinking about the universality of our life experiences was very moving for me.

 If you go, don’t miss the peaceful rooftop terrace, and if you need a break to fend off museum fatigue there are plenty of places to get a snack.
 For something a bit fancy, I would highly recommend Violet Oon’s restaurant (reservations needed).